BBCR Fight Against BSL

 WHAT IS BSL?

-Often, there are no specific incidence that justify a breed ban in a city or state but more often it is a response to a highly public account of the target breed allegedly being involved either in a action involving other animals or people.
-Frequently it is the answer to a response to a act of aggression where the dog involved is alleged to be an APBT.
-So many times the dog is not an APBT or even a descendant of the breed or the incident occurred the heels of irresponsible ownership.
-Sadly, in most cases, the dog pays the price with it's life because the dog has been profiled by appearance to be "Dangerous" and/or "Aggesive".
-Although no organization should accept or condone aggression in any breed of dog, the APBT has lost its role as the American breed, that stood for loyalty, strength, courage and love and found a new role as a breed on the cusp of human imposed extinction for no other reason than the traits that made them so desirable to men in past.
-The most noble and fearless breed man has ever called friend is walking a tightrope for it's existence and more legislation is being added each year.
-Without owners, breeders, registries and canine professionals lending their knowledge and experience with this breed, we may find our selves remembering the American Pit Bull Terrier instead of appreciating it.
+Often, there is no specific incident that justifies a breed ban in a city or state, but more often it is a response to a highly public account of the target breed allegedly being involved in an incident with other animals or people.
+Frequently the ban is a response to an act of aggression where the dog involved is alleged to be an APBT.
+So many times the dog is not an APBT or even a descendant of the breed, or the incident occurred the heels of irresponsible ownership.
+Sadly, in most cases, the dog pays the price with it's life because the dog has been profiled by appearance to be "Dangerous" and/or "Aggresive".
+Although no organization should accept or condone aggression in any breed of dog, the APBT has lost its role as the American breed that stood for loyalty, strength, courage and love and found a new role as a breed on the cusp of human imposed extinction for no other reason than the traits that made them so desirable to men in past.
+The most noble and fearless breed man has ever called friend is walking a tightrope for it's existence, and more legislation is being added each year.
+Without owners, breeders, registries and canine professionals lending their knowledge and experience with this breed, we may find ourselves remembering the American Pit Bull Terrier instead of appreciating it.